Legal Advice

 Vertical agreements

-We provide advice on distribution, franchise and other supply chain agreements, ensuring compliance with EU and national competition rules.
+We provide advice on distribution, franchise, and other supply chain agreements, ensuring compliance with EU and national competition rules.

 Merger Control